 With Homogenic, Björk expressed and dissected her disharmony with the physical world by diving headlong into the metaphysical, and by doing so she took the groundbreaking sonics of the electronic maestros before her—808 State, Kraftwerk, Brian Eno and Stockhausen, whose influence can be heard on Post’s “Headphones”—and gave it living, breathing humanity.
-Like a floating cell, the listener travels through the body of the album (even its title and blood vessel-like artwork evoke cellular biology); “Jóga” is adrenaline, summoned by the lovelorn “state of emergency” conjured by the singer’s homeland, and she likens her body to a fountain of blood from which her lover drinks on the dramatic “Bachelorette” (both songs were co-written by Sjon).
+Like a floating cell, the listener travels through the body of the album (even its title and blood vessel-like artwork evoke cellular biology); “Jóga” is adrenaline, summoned by the lovelorn “state of emergency” conjured by the singer’s homeland, and she likens her body to a fountain of blood from which her lover drinks on the dramatic “Bachelorette.”

 Things eventually do collapse—or, rather, explode—as Björk’s crisis culminates with “Pluto,” an aggressive techno number in which her primal shrieks mark literal and figurative death.
 Never has the impetus to suicide been captured more thoughtfully or beautifully, at least in song.
 It’s followed by the sublime rebirth of “All Is Full of Love,” the album’s final track, which begins with the soft pulse of what sounds like a heartbeat in utero as simple intervals build to a breathtaking, electronic orchestration of industrial beats that flutter like the wings of locusts.
 A fanciful interpretation, for sure, but this is an album that includes a song in which a pipe organ laments the death of a love that is continually spun into a ball of yarn and then stolen by the devil, and another in which Björk seeks out aliens, gods or maybe ancient ancestors to help assist her in…advanced laser-surgery techniques?

-Homogenic is gorgeous and evocative all the same.
-It's a rare feat in that it’s as visceral and physical an experience as it is intellectual and emotional, and its lyrics and music are as accomplished as its production is forward thinking.
+Homogenic is a rare feat in that it’s as visceral and physical an experience as it is intellectual and emotional.
+Its lyrics and music are as accomplished as its production is forward thinking.
 If not the greatest electronic album of all time, it’s certainly the greatest of its decade.